 Well, this didn’t take long.
 In light of the Apple iPhone 5s announcement, which packs A7 64bit processor, Samsung co-CEO and Mobile chief JK Shin has revealed that their next smartphones will come with 64-bit processing power.
-He was speaking at his regular weekly meeting with chief executives of Samsung’s key affiliates, reports
+He was speaking at his regular weekly meeting with chief executives of Samsung’s key affiliates, reports The Korea Times.

 “Not in the shortest time.
 But yes, our next smartphones will have 64-bit processing functionality,” Shin said.
 It is very likely that he was indicating at Samsung Galaxy S5 while making these comments as S5 is going to be the only smartphone worthy of putting 64-bit processing support in the near future.
 He did not reveal any other details about Samsung’s plans to include 64-bit processing in its smartphones.